DadasoBanagar/microservicebasedproject/MicroserviceTutorial.md

     - Kibana.
       * Kibana is used to view the logs on kibana dashboard.
       * so basically kibana is used for viewing the logs.

+      ### Now lets starts with  Microservices implementation process

+       * First create springboot application for each service(i.e Employee service and address service).
+       * To create springboot application you can use https://start.spring.io url and based on your requirement you can create your springboot project(i.e indidual service.)
+       * After hitting https://start.spring.io you will get below screenshot